Insights.

 AI for lawyers: a practical map for 2026.

 What "AI for lawyers" actually covers in 2026.
 The six categories of tooling.
 What small firms actually use.
 The five Model Rules duties.
-The vendor landscape without the listicle.
+The vendor field without the listicle.
 What stops adoption.
 What good implementation looks like.

 NC State Bar 2024 FEO 1: what it actually requires.

-An operational reading of North Carolina\'s first formal ethics opinion on AI.
+An operational reading of North Carolina's first formal ethics opinion on AI.
 Which Rules apply.
 What is permitted.
 What is required.
 What the opinion deliberately leaves open, including privilege and tool-selection.

 ABA Formal Opinion 512: an implementation playbook.

-The ABA\'s federal-Model-Rules statement on lawyer use of generative AI, mapped to operational practice.
+The ABA's federal-Model-Rules statement on lawyer use of generative AI, mapped to operational practice.
 Each Rule the opinion interprets, the duty it imposes, and the artefact a firm needs to demonstrate compliance.

 Mata v.
 Avianca, three years on.